StevenKehrli/Trelnex/README.md

 - `CommandException`: The item failed to save

     - `Conflict`: The item conflicts with an existing item in the backing store
-    - `PreconditionFailed`: The item a different version from the version available in the backing store
+    - `PreconditionFailed`: The item has a different version from the version available in the backing store

 Otherwise, `ISaveCommand<TInterface>` will return an `IReadResult<TInterface>`.